A novel and application-oriented inverse nodal problem for Sturm-Liouville operators: The reconstruction of minimal potentials

-\begin{remark} We reduce the inverse nodal problem of Sturm-Liouville operators to solving equations \eqref{al}, \eqref{beta} and \eqref{lambda}.
-Although the explicit solutions to the equations are not obtained, the problem has been simplified {in a significant way}.
+\begin{remark} We reduce the inverse nodal problem {$(INP)$} to a solvable system of three nonlinear equations \eqref{sys}.
+Although the explicit expression of the solutions to \eqref{sys} are not obtained, the problem has been simplified {in a significant way}.
 Once the solution $\lambda_m=\lambda_*$ to the equation \eqref{lambda} is obtained, the expression for $\|\hat q\|_{\Lp}$ is given by

 \end{remark}